 In this period of transition, we have made the decision to lay down Art Camp's 3-week residency program.
 It was a difficult decision made by Art Camp and Friends Camp mutually, as the weekend gathering has picked up steam, and the longer residency has proved to be a difficult program to sustain.
 We hope that by focusing on the life that Art Camp has to give through the weekend gathering, we'll be serving its mission better than if we split our energies between both programs.
 We remain grateful to the committed resident artists who have lived and worked at camp over the last four years-- everyone has contributed to making Art Camp what it is today!

 FRIENDS CAMP 729 Lakeview Drive South China, ME 04358

 SEE YOU IN SEPTEMBER!

-Quaker community and summer camp magic for adult artists of all kinds.
-Join us Labor Day Weekend 2019.
+Community and summer camp magic for adult makers and seekers.
+Join us Labor Day Weekend 2020.